Private Project

 Director Biography - Pol Kurucz

 LA-based French visual artist and director Pol Kurucz explores human singularity by challenging social, gender, and aesthetic norms.
-To evade the stiff mold of contemporary trends and discourses and to invoke childlike wonder, he combines highly stylized worlds, reimagined archetypes, and retro-surreal narratives.
+To evade the stiff mold of contemporary trends and invoke childlike wonder, he combines highly stylized worlds, reimagined archetypes, and retro-surreal narratives.

-After years working in theatre direction, production design, and photography in France, Hungary, and Brazil (where he spent half his adult life), Pol transitioned to film directing in Los Angeles in 2025.
-Charlie Is Not a Boy is his first live-action project, written, directed, designed, and narrated by him.
+After years working in theatre direction, production design, and photography in France, Brazil and the US, Pol transitioned to film directing in Los Angeles in 2025.
+Charlie Is Not a Boy — premiering in 2026 at Slamdance in the US and at Tampere in Europe — is his first live-action project, written, directed, designed, and narrated by him.

-His photographs have been featured in more than a hundred publications, including Vogue, ELLE, Glamour, Marie Claire, Paper, Out, Pride, Gay Times, Rolling Stone, The Guardian, Dazed, Flaunt, The Hollywood Reporter, and Beautiful Bizarre.
+Pol’s photographs have been featured in more than a hundred publications, including Rolling Stone, The Hollywood Reporter, The Guardian, CNN, BBC, Dazed, Paper, Billboard, Vogue, ELLE, Glamour, Marie Claire and Beautiful Bizarre.

 Add Director Biography